ridwanediallo/BlogApp/README.md

 # Blograils

+> **Blog_app** is an implementation of the classic blog website.
+It's a full stack ruby on rails website that show the list of posts and empower readers to interact with them by adding comments and liking posts.

+## Technologies

-> This is a blog app created in Microverse Ruby on Rails module.
+- Ruby on Rails
+- Rubocop

 ## Built With